Wednesday, September 26, 2012

 36

-John Hanson of Maryland was elected the third President of the United States, in Congress Assembled on November 5, 1781 serving until November 3, 1782.
-He was not the first President of the United States nor the United States in Congress Assembled.
+John Hanson of Maryland was elected as the third President of the United States in Congress Assembled on November 5, 1781, serving a one-year term until November 3, 1782.
+Contrary to some claims, he was neither the first President of the United States nor the United States in Congress Assembled.

-John Hanson was born in Mulberry Grove, near Port Tobacco in Charles County, Maryland on April 3, 1721 before the British Empire adopted the Gregorian calendar which now adjusts the date to April 14, 1721 (See Dr. Edward Papenfuse's Hanson Biography).
-Hanson's parents were Samuel (1685-1740) and Elizabeth Story Hanson (ca. 1688-1764).
-Samuel Hanson was a farmer who owned more than 1,000 acres and held a variety of political offices, including serving two terms in the Maryland General Assembly.
-There is much debate about John Hanson's ancestry with camps claiming he was descended from Swedish Royalty[1] while the other group claiming he was a blackMoor.
-Neither of the assertions have merit.[2]
+Born at Mulberry Grove, near Port Tobacco in Charles County, Maryland, on April 3, 1721, Hanson's birth date predates the British Empire’s adoption of the Gregorian calendar, which adjusts his birth to April 14, 1721 (as documented by Dr. Edward Papenfuse in Hanson’s biography).
+His parents, Samuel Hanson (1685-1740) and Elizabeth Story Hanson (ca. 1688-1764), were prominent in the community.
+Samuel Hanson was a successful farmer with over 1,000 acres and held several political positions, including two terms in the Maryland General Assembly.
+Debate persists around John Hanson’s ancestry, with some suggesting he was of Swedish royal descent [1] and others positing he was a Black Moor [2], though there is little evidence supporting either claim.

-John Hanson received a common colonial education and pursued, along with his family, agriculture.
-Hanson was married to Jane Contee in 1743, a French Huguenot from Rochelle Maryland.
-Her family immigrated, first to England, during the reign of Louis XIV before settling in the Maryland colony.
-Together, they had eight children with three sons, Alexander Contee Hanson,[3] Peter Contee Hanson,[4] and Samuel Contee Hanson[5] who would serve as officers in the Continental Army.
+Hanson received a typical colonial education and, like many in his family, turned to farming.
+In 1743, he married Jane Contee, a French Huguenot from the Maryland colony.
+Her family had originally fled France for England during the reign of Louis XIV before settling in Maryland.
+The couple had eight children, including three sons—Alexander Contee Hanson [3], Peter Contee Hanson [4], and Samuel Contee Hanson [5]—who would all serve as officers in the Continental Army.

-The first record of a political John Hanson occurred in 1750 as sheriff of Charles County serving until 1753.
-In 1757 he was elected for his first one year term in the Maryland Assembly.[6]
-Hanson would remain a member of the assembly for nine terms.
-His political involvement in the revolutionary movement can be traced back to the 1765 Stamp Act.
-It was Hanson who chaired the committee that drafted the instructions for Maryland's delegates to the Stamp Act Congress.
-Hanson was also a leader in the Association of Maryland Freeman that was formed in protest of the Townshend Acts.
-Hanson was a signer of the 1769 nonimportation resolution that boycotted British goods until the Townshend Acts were repealed on April 12, 1770.
+Hanson’s political career began in 1750, when he was appointed sheriff of Charles County, a role he held until 1753.
+In 1757, he won his first election to a one-year term in the Maryland Assembly [6], a body where he would serve nine terms over the years.
+His involvement in the revolutionary movement traces back to 1765 when he chaired the committee that formulated instructions for Maryland’s delegates to the Stamp Act Congress.
+As a leading figure in the Association of Maryland Freeman, Hanson protested the Townshend Acts and, in 1769, signed a non-importation resolution that boycotted British goods until the repeal of these acts on April 12, 1770.

-In 1772, a Dr. Philip Thomas[7] built a house at 110 W. Patrick St. next door to the Hanson family.
-A year later, Thomas married Hanson's oldest daughter, Jane.
-This began a lifelong friendship between the two men that included voluminous correspondence and business partnerships.
-Hanson, an avid farmer, also held numerous positions in Frederick County, including the Chairman of the Committee of Observation[8] and Frederick County Treasurer.[9]
+In 1772, Dr. Philip Thomas [7], a future friend and business partner, built a home at 110 W. Patrick Street, next to Hanson’s residence.
+A year later, Thomas married Hanson’s eldest daughter, Jane, cementing a familial and professional bond between the two men.
+Hanson was active in his new community as well, holding several key positions, including Chairman of the Committee of Observation [8] and Treasurer of Frederick County [9].

 ASSOCIATION of the FREEMEN of MARYLAND July 26, 1775.